ryananggada/RoomFurnishing/README.md

 To do:

+- Make sure that importing obj works
-- Add tiled ground
+- Add functionalities to the obj
-- Add buttons to change the material of the wall and the ground
+- Add more material options
+- Use universal camera for first person interaction
+- Load 3 different room sizes